 Top Tip: We made the journey to Ceningan Cliffs on foot.
 Even with stops, it took us less than 1.5 hours to get there from the west end of the island.
 If riding a scooter, be aware that the road is bumpy and narrow – and can be difficult for novice riders.
 We returned the same way we came; the road between Ceningan Cliffs and the north end of the island is extremely steep.

 #6 Nusa Ceningan Surf and Swim

-Ceningan isn’t the most popular surf destination in Bali.
+Ceningan isn’t the most popular surf destination in Bali (that honor goes to Uluwatu!).
 However, there is one break – aptly named Ceningan Surf Break – where experienced surfers can catch a wave.
 The lefthander forms around the rock cliffs below Mahana Point Nusa Ceningan.
 The dodgy access keeps some surfers away (well, those who aren’t towed in via boat).

 There are not any really good options for swimming in the sea from the shore of Ceningan.
 At low tide, it’s possible to wade into the shallow channel between Lembongan and Ceningan.
 The low tide tidal pools on the west-facing shoreline are also fun for exploring.
 Instead of splashing in the sea, we recommend taking a dip in a pool.